Wedding of Prince Edward, Duke of Edinburgh and Sophie Rhys-Jones

 The young attendants were dressed in the Plantagenet style.
 The bridesmaids wore ivory silk taffeta dresses with navy silk velvet tunics decorated with gold braid, and feather-trimmed velvet hats.
 They each carried a small bouquet of heavily scented flowers tied informally with ivory ribbon.
 The pages were dressed in navy velvet knickers and tunics with brass buttons over ivory taffeta shirts and accented with taffeta cummerbunds.
 They, too, wore velvet berets with feathers.

-The mother of the groom, remembering the day over fifty years before when she pledged her troth to Prince Philip, wore the pearl necklace, dainty pearl, and diamond earrings and diamond brooch she donned on her own wedding day.
+The mother of the groom, remembering the day over fifty years before when she pledged her troth to Prince Philip, wore the pearl necklace, the dainty pearl and diamond earrings, and diamond brooch she wore on her own wedding day.
 Lovely in a lilac lace and chiffon gown by Sir Hardy Amies, a feathered hat in a similar hue completed the ensemble.

 Sources: BBC News; London Telegraph; MSNBC; SkyNews